-But in Europe as of late, so many countries were reporting improving trend lines, with slowing rates of infection and deaths in 24-hour periods, that governments are plotting gradual reopenings.
-Austria’s and Denmark’s trends are so favorable that the countries’ leaders are planning a gradual return to normalcy and German officials were considering issuing immunity certificates to allow people to leave lockdown early.
-On 4 April, Luxembourg was the first expat center since 26 March to go 24 hours without a new death.
+All that aside, by all accounts, Europe’s expat centers are seeing improving trend lines, with slowing rates of infection and deaths in 24-hour periods.
+Governments are plotting gradual re-openings, and even workers in Spain are back on the job.
+Austria’s and Denmark’s trends are so favorable that the countries’ leaders have begun the reopening and German officials are plotting a gradual return to normal.
+On 4 April, Luxembourg was the first expat center since 26 March to go 24 hours without recording any coronavirus-related deaths.

 The good news is, unlike the United States and its short-term approach, France and other European Union countries are spending trillions of euros to make sure companies don’t close and workers lose their job in the event that the epidemic takes months, rather than weeks, to contain, according to the New York Times.
 The German government is rolling out an economic rescue package worth up to 750 billion euros, one of the most ambitious in the world, according to CNN.
 Germany also is assisting countries including France.